Wannabe: Chart performance

-In Canada, it debuted at the eighty-ninth position of the RPM singles chart on the week beginning 16 December 1996, a full month before it hit the US charts.
-It peaked at nine in its eighth week, and ended at number sixty-eight on the year-end chart.
+In Canada, it debuted at the 89th position of the RPM 100 Hit Tracks chart on the week beginning 16 December 1996, a full month before it hit the US charts.
+It peaked at nine in its eighth week, and ended at number 68 on the year-end chart.
 The song performed better on the dance chart, where it reached the top for three weeks, and ended at the top of the year-end chart.
-In the US, the song debuted on 25 January 1997 at number eleven.
-At the time, this was the highest-ever debut by a British act, beating the record previously held by the Beatles for "I Want to Hold Your Hand" at number twelve.
-It reached the top of the chart in its fifth week, and stayed there for four consecutive weeks simultaneously with the group's fourth single ("Mama"/"Who Do You Think You Are") being at number one in the UK.
-"Wannabe" reached the sixth position of the Hot 100 Airplay chart, and topped the Hot 100 Singles Sales chart for four consecutive weeks, selling over 1.8 million copies as of January 1998.
-It peaked at four on the Mainstream Top 40, and was a crossover success, topping the Rhythmic Top 40, peaking at twenty on the Hot Dance Club Play and at nine on the Hot Dance Singles Sales chart.
-New remixes of the song were produced in 2007 in conjunction with the release of their Greatest Hits CD and these rose to number 15 on the Billboard Dance Charts.
+In the US, the song debuted on the Billboard Hot 100 on 25 January 1997 at number 11, the highest-ever debut by a British act at the time.
+It reached the top of the chart in its fifth week, and stayed there for four consecutive weeks simultaneously with the group's fourth single ("Mama" / "Who Do You Think You Are") being at number one in the UK.
+"Wannabe" sold over 1.8 million copies in the US as of January 1998.
+It peaked at four on the Top 40/Mainstream chart and was a crossover success, topping the Top 40/Rhythm-Crossover chart, peaking at number 20 on the Hot Dance Club Play chart and at nine on the Hot Dance Singles Sales chart.
+New remixes of the song were produced in 2007 in conjunction with the release of their Greatest Hits CD and these rose to number 15 on the Billboard dance chart.
 "Wannabe" also remains the best selling song by a female group in the United States with 2,910,000 physical singles and downloads combined, according to Nielsen SoundScan in 2014.